bryance-oyang/websocket_ctube/README.md

 Simply include `ws_ctube.h` in your project and compile with `-pthread`.

-*TLS/SSL is not yet unsupported so the browser webpage trying to connect to `websocket_ctube` cannot be served with https for now (this is a security requirement imposed by the WebSocket standard)*
+*TLS/SSL is not yet supported so the browser webpage trying to connect to `websocket_ctube` cannot be served with https for now (this is a security requirement imposed by the WebSocket standard)*